matthew-pisano/LLMRetrieval/README.md

 ## Relevance Feedback

-During this process, documents deemed non-relevant by the LLM are removed from the list of retrieved documents.
-After getting a new list of documents from the reformulated query, each is judged on a three point scale from zero (not relevant at all), to three (very relevant).
-Any document that scores a zero is removed from the list.
-If relevance feedback is selected, the system will automatically generate double the required number of documents from the reformulated query as overflow.
-When a document is removed from the list, it is padded at the end with the next highest document from the overflow section.
-Since only the first half of the documents are judged, the length of the returned list will always be the requested length.
-This is because there are enough documents to fill in evan a completely replaced list.
+During this process, documents deemed non-relevant by the LLM are sent to the back of the list of retrieved documents.
+After getting a new list of documents from the reformulated query, each is judged on a four point scale from zero (not relevant at all), to three (very relevant).
+Any document that scores a zero is sent to the back of the list.
+Since non-relevant documents are only sent to the back of the list in order, the size of the final result list is the same as the initial.

 ## Prompting